 - Create a dip bar with chopped onions, lettuce or cabbage, tomatoes, and salsa.

-- This dip is great for vegan meal prep.
+- This dip is great for plant based meal prep.
 Make a large batch at the beginning of the week and use it as a snack, in burritos, as a sandwich spread, or as a quick addition to meals.

 📖 Recipe